AMC surges as 'meme stocks' start week on a strong note

-(Reuters) - Shares of AMC Entertainment Holdings Inc surged on Tuesday, making the movie theater chain the biggest gainer among a group of “meme stocks” that have drawn retail traders’ attention on online message boards in recent weeks.
+Shares of AMC Entertainment Holdings Inc (AMC.N) surged on Tuesday, making the movie theater chain the biggest gainer among a group of "meme stocks" that have drawn retail traders' attention on online message boards in recent weeks.

 AMC's stock was up 8.8% before the bell at $28.43 on Tuesday, building on a solid showing last week, during which it more than doubled.

-Meanwhile, U.S.-listed shares of security software provider BlackBerry, were up 7.9% premarket at $10.86, while video game retailer GameStop Corp was trading 3.2% higher.
+Meanwhile, U.S.-listed shares of security software provider BlackBerry , were up 7.9% premarket at $10.86, while video game retailer GameStop Corp (GME.N) was trading 3.2% higher.

 AMC and GameStop have been the most bought stocks on brokerage Robinhood's retail trader-focused app, as well as on that of UK-based Freetrade, according to recent data.